 Heat Clanfield

-Heat Clanfield’s founding members were originally part of existing low carbon community group, One Planet Clanfield, who started them thinking about how to become a low carbon community.
-They were inspired to develop community energy projects in the parish and became a separate legal entity in 2024, choosing to form a Community Benefit Society to serve the broader interests of the community as best as possible.
+Heat Clanfield grew out of One Planet Clanfield, an existing local low carbon group that inspired its founding members to develop dedicated community energy projects in the parish.
+They became a separate legal entity in 2024, forming a Community Benefit Society to best serve the broader interests of the community.

 They received a Community Energy Fund grant from the Greater South East Net Zero Hub to carry out a Phase One Feasibility Study into renewable heating technologies, grid connection & battery storage facilities.